You’re thinking it’s finally time for an assistant.

 They then conduct video interviews with those candidates that have the winning combination of skills, experiences, and attitude, and complete in-depth reference checks and skills assessments before offering the candidate a contract.

-Once they’re on board, the process begins all over again as we match new clients with a potential assistant.
+Once they’re on board, the process begins all over again as we match new clients with potential assistants.

 We look at the skills, experiences, and attitudes an assistant has that will be a good fit for how a client wants to work.
 Once the client and virtual assistant are in a working relationship, we provide both of them with resources on how to work effectively together and offer lots of resources to both clients and assistants through newsletters, webinars, and private online forums so they can hear about the newest tools and crowdsourced ideas from each other.
 We love seeing these communities come together to answer questions, provide recommendations and celebrate wins with each other!